BMR Calculator

 For children and teens, use our Child & Teen BMI Calculator instead of adult BMI categories.

-About the Formulas
+About the Formulas (Why results differ)

 This BMR calculator includes three widely used equations.
 No formula is perfect for everyone, but these are common in nutrition and fitness tools.